AdaptiveCpp/AdaptiveCpp/doc/install-rocm.md

 Please install ROCm 4.0 or later as described in the ROCm readme.
 Make sure to also install HIP (runtime libraries and headers).

-*Note: Newer ROCm versions may require building Open SYCL against newer clang versios as well.
+*Note: Newer ROCm versions may require building Open SYCL against newer clang versions as well.
 For example, ROCm 4.5 requires clang 13+.*

 *Note: Instead of building Open SYCL against a regular clang/LLVM, it is also possible to build Open SYCL against the clang/LLVM that ships with ROCm.
 This can be interesting if other available clang/LLVM installations are not new enough to work with the ROCm installation.*
 * **Such configurations typically work, but are generally less tested.**